nightsea-eu/atheneia/README.md

 ---

-### 9. Human Connection & Resilience Interfaces
+### 9. Resilience Interfaces
 **Purpose**: Tools that support emotional insight, interpersonal reasoning, and inner navigation — especially for individuals working in isolation, high-pressure contexts, or under cognitive/emotional strain.

 **Examples**:
-- **Resilience Interface** – a solo-aligned tool for emotional clarity and action planning
+- **Resilience Interface** – Helps users understand what they’re passing through and design micro-strategies to overcome and thrive
-- **Quantum Storytelling Engine** – narrative-based interface for reflective insight
-- **Wellbeing-Optimised Marine Twin** – a model integrating environment and psychological load
-- **Oceanic AI Conflict Navigator** – supporting alignment and de-escalation in marine contexts
-- **Ethical AI Marine Guide** – a trust-oriented companion for high-stakes systems
+- **Agency Meter** – Breaks down any challenge into actionable, preparable, and let-go zones; tracks small wins to rebuild agency
+- **Signal Well** – A private emotional outlet where users can write freely and receive gentle, clarity-building prompts
+- **Clarity Compass** – Helps users clarify what truly matters under cognitive pressure using focused questions and branching prompts

 ---